Acupuncture & Chinese Medicine Job OpportunitiesPage Menu

-As a graduate of Northwestern with a degree in acupuncture or Oriental medicine, you'll be taking your skills to an ever-increasing range of clinical environments from private practice clinics to large hospitals.
+As a graduate of Northwestern with a degree in acupuncture or Chinese medicine, you'll be taking your skills to an ever-increasing range of clinical environments from private practice clinics to large hospitals.

-Types of practices you might enter with a master's degree in acupuncture or Oriental medicine:
+Types of practices you might enter with a master's degree in acupuncture or Chinese medicine:

-- Solo and group practices – the traditional business model for private practice, where the acupuncturist or Oriental medicine practitioner owns or co-owns the practice and charges a standard fee for services
+- Solo and group practices – the traditional business model for private practice, where the acupuncturist or Chinese medicine practitioner owns or co-owns the practice and charges a standard fee for services

 - Community-style practices – an increasingly popular style of practice that offers a sliding fee and delivers treatments in a group environment

 - Hospitals – integrated hospital environments where acupuncturists and other caregivers work as a team

-- Integrative outpatient clinics – where practitioners with a degree in acupuncture or Oriental medicine offer their services together with other alternative or Western biomedical healthcare providers
+- Integrative outpatient clinics – where practitioners with a degree in acupuncture or Chinese medicine offer their services together with other alternative or Western biomedical healthcare providers

 - Specialty practices – focused on special patient populations or conditions such as pediatrics, fertility, obstetrics and gynecology, and cosmetic acupuncture